 Includes primary source materials, such as statutes, court rules, etc. for all U.S. states, the District of Columbia, the U.S. Virgin Islands and Puerto Rico.
 Materials are shelved next to the West Regional reporters on the 3rd floor.

-Includes superseded editions of federal government materials, state statutes, court rules, court reports, and a variety of other materials.
-These materials are shelved in the compact shelving on the ground floor of the library.
+Includes superseded editions of NC statutes, court rules, court reports, and a variety of other materials.
+These materials are shelved on the ground floor of the library.